Hiking in Aspen for Matchless Views

 From Aspen, drive 5 miles southeast on Hwy 82 and turn right at the sign for Difficult Campground.
 Drive just a half mile further and park in the picnic area on the right.
 You will see the trailhead in the left corner of the parking lot.

-For easy hiking in Aspen Colorado, try the Rio Grande Trail
+For and easy hike in Aspen, try the Rio Grande Trail

 Rio Grande Trail